Centroida/SimpleOverlay/README.md

 import SimpleOverlay
 ```

-### Using SimpleOverlay without setting all the variables but just the viewsDescriptionsCouples
+### Using SimpleOverlay without setting all the variables but just the viewsDescriptionsCouples:

 ```swift
     /// Views declared in Main.Storyboard.